uMMORPG - The #1 Unity MMORPG

 How to modify Database Characters

-uMMORPG uses the XML document format for its database.
-The database can be found in the Project's Database folder above the Assets folder or next to the executable in builds.
+uMMORPG uses SQLite for its database.
+The database can be found in the project folder, it has the name Database.sqlite.

-Characters can be moved to a different account by simply moving them out of one folder and into another folder.
+Characters can be moved to a different account by simply modifying their 'account' property in the database.

 How to use another Scene